JasmeetSinghBali/Core_JND/socketio_basics/chatApp_demo/ReadMe.md

                         # refer server.js for catching client submit message & displaying+broadcasting to every other user with chat window

 > Formatting messages refer utils dir-> messages.js

+> Grabbing the query string to identify username for different rooms

+                    google qs cdn
+                    include the cdn link in minified in chat.html

+> joinRoom event refer server.js and main.js with users.js utils